Trip SummarySee full itinerary

 Week 2- San Cristobal

 Early afternoon, take the speed boat from Santa Cruz to San Cristobal.
-Upon arrival into San Cristobal you will take a taxi to your accommodation at the hostel in the town, no meals included.
+You'll make your own way across to the island, and upon arrival into San Cristobal you can take a taxi or walk to your accommodation at the hostel in the town.
+No meals are included.

-For the next two days, you will be based in the Biological station helping out with Project work.
-This will vary according to the time you are there and will be discussed on arrival to the Island.
+For the next two days, you will be based in the Biological station helping out with Project work - this is an unguided part of the trip, however coordinators will be on hand to help when needed.
 Volunteer house accommodation included with three meals a day.

 You depart from San Cristobal early morning 6:30am, going via Santa Cruz, to spend your next week on Isabella -one of the most pristine Islands of the Galapagos.
 Hostel accommodation included – no meals included.